saschazepter/hg-git/README.rst

 When converting Git revisions to Mercurial, place them in the 'public' phase as appropriate.
-Namely, revisions that are reachable from the remote Git repository's ``HEAD`` will be marked *public*.
+Namely, revisions that are reachable from the remote Git repository's default branch, or ``HEAD``, will be marked *public*.
 For most repositories, this means the remote ``master`` branch will be converted as public.
+The same applies to any commits tagged in the remote.

+To restrict publishing to specific branches or tags, use the ``git.public`` option.

 Publishing commits prevents their modification, and speeds up many local Mercurial operations, such as ``hg shelve``.

 ``hggit.invalidpaths``
 -------------------